rafaelvargas/rafaelvargas.github.io/about.md

 permalink: /about/
 ---

 Hello, visitor!
 My name is **Rafael Vargas**.
 I specialize in designing and implementing systems that aim to facilitate the usage of data for analytical purposes, while also enabling the development of innovative features/tools for end users.
-Currently, I work as a Senior Analytics Engineer at [Nubank](https://international.nubank.com.br/about/) (the world’s largest digital banking platform outside of Asia).
+Currently, I work as a Senior Analytics Engineer at [Nubank](https://international.nubank.com.br/about/).

 If you want to know more about my career, check my [LinkedIn]({{ 'https://linkedin.com/in/' | append: site.author.linkedin }}) profile.